Eino Leino: Literary style and importance

 Leino is held to be the first and most important shaper of national romanticism in Finnish literature.
 Actually, Leino coined the term national neoromantism by himself to characterize the works by talents of young Finland such as composer Jean Sibelius, painter Akseli Gallen-Kallela and architect Eliel Saarinen.

 Leino's style developed during his 35 year career.
 In his early works, including his most famous collection Helkavirsiä (1903) influence of the national epic Kalevala is visible.

 In the middle of his career Leino translated classics of world literature to Finnish.
 At the same time he wrote his own works in several genres: poetry, plays, essays, reviews and other pieces of journalism.
 His work encompasses a wide emotional range, anything from profound love to misanthropy and biting criticism.

 In his last years, after struggles in his personal life, Leino returned to the national romantic themes of his youth.

+Musical settings

+As a major Finnish poet, Eino Leino has been profusely set to music by composers of his country, up to our day.